-Because a big part of Creating the Future’s work is about changing systems, we thought it would be helpful to define what we mean by “systems” and why we focus there.
+Because Creating the Future’s work is all about changing systems, we thought it would be helpful to define what we mean by “systems” and why we focus there.

 Whether we are talking about community systems, workplace systems, or the overall societal norms by which we all function, systems are the rules that support and reinforce our relationships with our stuff and with each other.

 Put simply, "systems" are really "just the way we do things."

 For the most part, we don’t question the existence of the many systems we encounter in our daily lives.
 We assume that rules of the workplace, rules of the legal system, and the cultural rules of how we be together in society are just the way things are.

 We may try to tweak at a system or drastically overhaul an aspect of a system, for example, a change in the prison system.
 But we don’t question, “Why do we even have a prison system?”
 The fact that there is a prison system is assumed as “just the way it is” and often "the way it will always be."

 Such systems are held in place not with grand intention, but with inertia and invisibility.
 We often do not even realize there are options, that there might be a world where things are completely different.

 And while we all hear of those rare individuals who buck those systems with great courage and discipline, the reality for the great majority of people is that individuals will go along with the systems they encounter.
 Which means that if we want to see real change in the world, changing those systems is a critical pre-condition for our success.

 Imagine what the world might be like if the systems we all encounter in our day-to-day lives were intentionally designed to bring out the best in us.

 Imagine a world where prisons were places where people could recover from being their worst selves, creating a path to their best selves.